-OGDEN CITY 2015 WATER QUALITY REPORT
+OGDEN CITY 2016 WATER QUALITY REPORT

-We are pleased to present to you this year's Annual Drinking Water Quality Report.
+Ogden City is pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
+The City's constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water.
+Ogden City is committed to ensuring the quality of your water.